 There are a few advanced techniques you can try to supercharge your composting game.
 Let’s start with vermicomposting, which involves using worms (yes, worms!) to speed up the decomposition process.
 All you need is a worm bin, some bedding material like shredded newspaper or coconut coir, and of course, those little helpers – red wiggler worms.
 Not only do they break down organic matter like champions, but their castings (fancy word for poop) also make an incredible fertilizer for your plants.

 Another trick is adding biochar to your compost pile.
 Biochar is essentially charcoal made from burning organic waste at high temperatures in a low-oxygen environment.
-When added to your compost, it helps retain moisture, improve nutrient absorption, and reduces greenhouse gas emissions.
+When added to your compost, it helps retain moisture, improve nutrient absorption, and reduce greenhouse gas emissions.
 So go ahead and explore these techniques – taking your composting to the next level has never been so rewarding!

 Maintaining Your Compost: Turning, Watering, and Managing Temperature